Storidge/cio-user-docs/kubernetes_storage/initialize_cluster.md

 ## 2. Join nodes to cluster

 The output of the create sub-command includes a `cioctl join` command to add new nodes to the cluster.
-Add nodes by running the `cioctl join` command on each new node.
+Add nodes by running the `cioctl join` command on each worker node.

 Example four node cluster with new nodes c2, c3, c4:
 ```